StefanoBoriero/PowerEnjoy_Boriero_Brunitti/RASD skeleton.md

 The on-board android device has to interface with the Electric Control Unit in order to access its sensors and actuators.

 ###3.2 Functional Requirements

 ####3.2.1 Requirements
+In order to fulfill the above specified goals, the system has to provide these functionalities:
+- G1 Enable Regular users to reserve a car
+	- System is able to distinguish between Regular and non-Regular users
+	- System allows user to define search area (specific address or current position)
+	- System is able to retrieve user current position
+	- System is able to detect available cars within a specified area
+	- System is able to tag a car as reserved
+- G2 Unlock a reserved car
+	- System is able to retrieve user current position
+	- System is able to check if user is near the current reserved car
+	- System is able to unlock a car remotely
+- G3 Deposit money
+	- System is able to interface with an external payment provider
+- G4 Enable employee to easily detect cars that need assistance
+	- System is able to detect if a car is in outside a safe area
+	- System is able to detect if a car has low battery
+	- System allows employee to access an assistance list containing all cars that need assistance
+	- System is able to notify the employee if a new car is added to the assistance list
+	- System allows employee to take charge of a car in assistance list
+	- System is able to tag car as TookInCharge
+	- System allows employees to register a new car in the fleet
+	- System allows employees to remove a car from the fleet
+- G5 Define the set of safe areas
+	- System allows employees to define a safe area on a map corresponding to a real world safe area
+- G6 Discourage bad usage of the services
+	- System is able to tag user as a debtor if his balance is negative
+	- System is able to disable reservation functions for debtors
+	- Notify the user if he has been tagged as debtor
+	- System Is able to charge 30% more on the ride if the car is left more than 3 km from the nearest power station or left with less than 20% battery
+	- System is able to charge 1 EUR to a user who doesn't pick up the car before the given timer expires
+	- System is able to tag a user who infringed the rules as Signalled user
+	- System is able to ban a fraudulent user preventing him to access the services

 ####3.2.2 Use Cases
 ![Use Case](https://github.com/StefanoBoriero/PowerEnjoy_Boriero_Brunitti/blob/master/UseCases/UseCase.jpg "System UseCase")